HaxeFoundation/nekovm.org/www/pages/doc/vm.md

 The Neko Virtual Machine and its [C FFI](/doc/ffi) are packaged into a single shared library (`libneko.so` on Unix systems and `neko.dll` on Windows).
 With the garbage collector library (`libgc` on Unix and `gc.dll` on Windows), this is all you need to add to your application in order to be able to run a Neko Program.

-Here's a small code snippet that initializes a Neko VM, runs a neko module inside of it, then accesses some data :
+Here's a small code snippet that initializes a NekoVM, runs a Neko module inside of it, then accesses some data :

 ```c
 #include <stdio.h>